 Aerospace and defense industry equipment not only transport personnel but contain weapons systems and sensitive information.
 A failure in guidance, storage or communications may prove hazardous to more than the users.
 This is why the U.S. Department of Defense created the DFARS regulations.
 The rules for aerospace and defense industry supply chain procedures constantly change in response as new risks present themselves.

-Securing Industry reported new revisions to DFARS regulations place a greater emphasis on traceability.
+Securing Industry reported new revisions to DFARS regulations to place a greater emphasis on traceability.
 Contractors must source parts to the original manufacturer or authorized dealer and present documentation for supply chain activities, and the rules now more carefully define what the government classifies as an authorized dealer.

 To keep up with changing regulations and to stay DFARS compliant, contractors utilize data collections to provide supply chain visibility.
 Many government contractors use Deltek Costpoint and automated data collection systems like RFgen to meet strict supply and manufacturing standards.
 The RFgen white paper about counterfeit parts in the aerospace and defense industry said automated procedures prevent mistakes by creating consistent reporting practices and an integrated central solution that grants oversight to all stakeholders.

-Any company that deals with electronic parts needs traceability to ensure the final product is productive and safe.
+Any company that deals with electronic parts need traceability to ensure the final product is productive and safe.
 Inspection must take place as soon as parts come in from a supplier.
-Employees should check for serial numbers and technical specs to make sure materials match promised terms.
+Employees should check for serial numbers and technical specs to make sure materials match the promised terms.
 When companies detect problems, they should report the issue to government overseers as soon as possible.

 Mobile data collection software facilitates real-time data capture and reporting.
 If employees have the solutions they need to inspect materials and communicate fraudulent parts detection to central systems, it promotes greater visibility.
 ERP systems like Deltek Costpoint integrated with mobile technology creates a supply chain free from the usual obstacles that let counterfeit parts slip through.